CodheadClub/AwesomeResources/Virtualisation.md

 Type 2

 1. [Oracle Virtualbox](https://www.virtualbox.org/) - A Free alternative to VMware Workstation for all platforms
 2. [VMware Fusion for Apple Mac](https://www.vmware.com/uk/products/fusion.html) - Type 2 Hypervisor for Apple Mac - Available for free if a Student of The Department of Computer Science and Technology.
-All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
+All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html) Sadly on the 15th August 2024, Boradcom terminated the VMware IT Academy Program.
 3. [VMware Workstation](https://www.vmware.com/uk/products/workstation-pro.html) - Type 2 Hypervisor for Linux and Windows - Available for free if a Student of The Department of Computer Science and Technology.
-All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
+All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html) Sadly on the 15th August 2024, Boradcom terminated the VMware IT Academy Program.
 4. [VMware Player](https://www.vmware.com/uk/products/workstation-player.html) - Type 2 Hypervisor for Linux and Windows - Available for free if a Student of The Department of Computer Science and Technology.
-All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
+All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html) Sadly on the 15th August 2024, Boradcom terminated the VMware IT Academy Program.
 5. [Parallels Desktop 16 for Mac](https://www.parallels.com/uk/products/desktop/) - Type 2 Hypervisor for Mac.
 6. [Docker](https://www.docker.com/) - Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.